KinnairdGames/TrickPaperScissors/README.md

 ![Anatomy of a card](CardAnatomy.png)

+### Instructions

+Download the trick-paper-scissors.pcio file and import it into https://playingcards.io to create a new room.

 ### Setup

 - Set the value of each suit to 1, and all the current points of each player to 0